Germán strong following Kluber, Yanks shut out Rangers again

 DOUBLING UP

-The best early threat for the Yankees when they hit into one of their two double plays, giving them seven in the final two games of the series.
+The best early threat for the Yankees when they hit into one of their two double plays, giving them seven in the final two games of the series and a major league-high 48.

 Ford and Miguel Andújar started the New York third with consecutive singles.
 With one out, DJ LeMahieu grounded wide of first, and Nate Lowe threw to Isiah Kiner-Falefa for the out at second.
 With nobody on the bag at first, the Texas shortstop threw to Charlie Culberson at third, where Ford had rounded the bag and couldn’t scramble back before the tag.